 At this stage, the relationship between the Doctor and Ace took a darker turn.
 At least initially, he had been trying to educate her, not merely have adventures with her.
 His style of teaching, however, was occasionally unorthodox.
 At times he lied to her, or at least withheld certain truths, so she would face the demons of her past and emerge a stronger person.
 (Ghost Light, The Curse of Fenric)

-While visiting Maiden’s Point in 1943, Ace learned that her arrival on Iceworld was not an accident, but part of a larger scheme conceived by one of the Doctor‘s greatest enemy, cosmic evil known as called Fenric.
-Ace was a Wolf of Fenric, one of many descendants of a Viking tainted with Fenric‘s genetic instructions to free it from its ancient prison.
-Fenric had transported her to Iceworld by time storm and made her a pawn in the complex game between it and the Doctor. the Doctor appeared to have been aware of this from their first meeting, although Ace was not.
+While visiting Maiden’s Point in 1943, Ace learned that her arrival on Iceworld was not an accident, but part of a larger scheme conceived by one of the Doctor‘s greatest enemies, a cosmic evil known as Fenric.
+Ace was a Wolf of Fenric, one of many descendants of a Viking tainted with Fenric’s genetic instructions to free it from its ancient prison.
+Fenric had transported her to Iceworld by time storm and had made her a pawn in the complex game between it and the Doctor.
+The Doctor appeared to have been aware of this from their first meeting, although Ace was not.
 After Fenric was defeated, Ace continued to journey with the Doctor.
-(The Curse of Fenric)
+The Curse of Fenric)

-Ace returned to Perivale where she found that all her old friends had gone missing.
+Ace returned to Perivale where she found that most of her old friends had gone missing.
 She thought they had moved on, but they had been taken to the Cheetah World as prey for the Cheetah People.
-The Master, an old enemy of the Doctor , was using them to get off the planet.
+The Master, an old enemy of the Doctor, was using them to get off the planet.
 Ace returned with two of her friends and went off to travel with the Doctor again.
 (Survival)